 - Incredible launch, acceleration, speed and height, plus a 90-degree descent

 - Coaster type: Hydraulic launch

 - Height: 205 feet

 - Ride time: 1 minute, 2 seconds

-Before you have a chance to catch your breath, you're soaring straight up a 205-foot "top hat" tower.
+Before you have a chance to catch your breath, you're soaring straight up a 205-foot "top hat" tower (so named because with its 90-degree incline and decline connected by a short arc at the top, it resembles the narrow, tall hats that were once in favor).
 There is some airtime as the coaster nears the top of the tower.
-The train takes a barely-there respite at it rounds the apex and then it's straight down -- and I mean literally 90-degrees straight down -- 205 feet for a wild adrenaline rush.
+The train takes a barely-there respite at it rounds the apex and then it's straight down—and we mean literally 90-degrees straight down—205 feet for a wild adrenaline rush.

 Up to this point, and we're talking a matter of seconds, Xcelerator is a coaster for the ages.
 But, after the thrilling launch and top hat cruising, the ride is kind of nondescript.
 It includes a couple of highly overbanked turns (but no actual upside-down inversions).
 Despite the incredible pent-up energy, the coaster doesn't incorporate any bunny hills or other elements to deliver any significant additional airtime.
 62 seconds after you blasted out of the station, you're in the brake run and wondering what the heck just happened.